-Dori Engel is an actor and theatre director, born in Israel in 1978 and currently based in Tel Aviv.
+Dori Engel is an actor and theatre director, born in Israel in 1978 and currently based in Hamburg.

 After studying acting at Tel Aviv University and RADA, London, Dori performed at many theatres in Israel, as well as in the UK, France, Canada, Germany, Poland, Romania, Scotland and Cyprus.
 Among his main roles: the title role in Hamlet, Raskolnikov in Crime and Punishment, Didi in Waiting for Godot, Joseph K. in The Trial, and more.